 I’m a huge fan of the Ducati Monster, as you may know from this piece.
 And the pinnacle of the air-cooled Monsters was the Monster 1100.

-And the best air-cooled Monster 1100 was the Ducati Monster 1100 EVO.
+And the most advanced air-cooled Monster 1100 was the Ducati Monster 1100 EVO.

 Ducati Monster 1100 models are more common, but the EVO is less common, and the EVO from this generation was rare as hen’s teeth.